Chidvy/tariff-job-market-analysis/README.md

 That means aggregate job numbers alone may not fully reflect what is happening underneath the surface.

-**Bottom line:** the labor market may appear stable in aggregate while sector-level conditions tell a more fragile and uneven story.
+**Bottom Line:** The labor market may appear stable in aggregate while sector-level conditions tell a more fragile and uneven story.

 ---

-## Scope of analysis
+## Scope of Analysis

-### Historical window
+### Historical Window
 **2015–2025**

-### Forecast window
+### Forecast Window
 **2026–2030**

-### Sectors analyzed
+### Sectors Analyzed
 - Manufacturing
 - Construction
 - Retail Trade
 - Transportation & Warehousing
 - Total Nonfarm Payrolls

-### Policy episodes examined
+### Policy Episodes Examined
 - 2018–2019 U.S.–China Trade War
-- 2020–2021 COVID and supply-chain disruption period
+- 2020–2021 COVID and Supply-Chain Disruption Period
-- 2025 tariff escalation as a forward-looking scenario context
+- 2025 Tariff Escalation as a Forward-Looking Scenario Context

 ---